-The Pleiades Awards scheme aims to encourage organisations to adopt practices that promote awareness of unconscious bias, encourage full participation of women at all levels of professional life, and to recognise the importance of work-life balance in enabling the career development trajectory of many women.
+Prior to 2018, the Pleiades Awards scheme aimed to encourage organisations to adopt practices that promoted awareness of unconscious bias, encouraged full participation of women at all levels of professional life, and recognised the importance of work-life balance in enabling the career development trajectory of many women.

 There are three levels of Award; Gold, Silver and Bronze.
 The selection criteria for each level of award are currently being updated to reflect the aims of the IDEA Chapter for Award Rounds from 2018 onward.
 The old criteria focused on gender equity (prior to 2018) are described below.

 In the event that the criteria for the level of award sought by the eligible organisation are not met, the awards committee will consider the application against the criteria for a lower award level.

 The Bronze Pleiades is the entry-level award for organisations that are committed to the aims of the IDEA Chapter.
-Organisations must demonstrate that they have examined their conduct against the aims of the chapter, developed a credible plan of action and demonstrated commitment to implement changes consistently across the organisation.
+Organisations must demonstrate that they have examined their conduct against the aims of the Chapter, developed a credible and measurable plan of action and demonstrated commitment to implement changes consistently across the organisation.

-The Gold Pleiades award recognises a truly outstanding sustained commitment to best practice in relation to the aims of the IDEA Chapter.
+The Gold Pleiades Award recognises a truly outstanding sustained commitment to best practice in relation to the aims of the IDEA Chapter.
 Attaining a Gold Pleiades award is an exceptional accomplishment.
 Prior attainment of both Bronze and Silver awards is a prerequisite for this award.* Attaining a Gold Pleiades award is an exceptional accomplishment.